Bhagavad Gita Chapter 3 Verse 13 Meaning

 What is the main idea of Bhagavad Gita 3.13?

+The Gita addresses sacrifice with characteristic directness here.
 The righteous who eat the remnants of the sacrifice are freed from all sins; but those sinful ones who cook food solely for their own sake indeed consume sin.
-This verse emphasizes action with clarity and purpose.
+Within the broader arc of Chapter 3, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 3.13 in daily life?